 2. What are the legal defenses?

-A person accused under PC 154 can challenge the accusation by raising a legal defense.
+You can challenge a PC 154 accusation by raising a legal defense.
 A good defense can often get a charge reduced or even dismissed if prosecutors fail to meet their burden of proof.
-Please note, though, that it is critical for an accused to hire an attorney to get the most effective defense.
+Please note, though, that it is critical to hire an attorney to get the most effective defense.

 - lacked fraudulent intent at the time of the transfer;